symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 # Writing about culture, ethnicity and race

 This section of the style guide is meant to help writers respectfully and accurately cover subjects related to culture, ethnicity and race.
-These issues won’t always be relevant in an article, but when they are, it’s important to write about them with care.
+These topics won’t always be relevant in an article, but when they are, it’s important to write about them with care.